johnbywater/quantdsl/README.md

 assert results.fair_value == 20
 ```

+Although the function body can have only one statement, that statement can be an if-else block.
-The call args of the function definition can be used in an if-else block, so that different expressions can be
+The call args of the function definition can be used in an if-else block, to select different
-returned depending upon the function call argument values.
+expressions according to the value of the function call arguments.
+This is effectively implements
+a "case branch".

 Each function call becomes a node on a dependency graph.
-For efficiency, each call is internally memoised, so if a
+For efficiency, each call is cached, so if a
-function is called many times with the same argument values (and at the same effective present time), the function
+function is called many times with the same argument values (and at the same effective present time),
-is only evaluated once, and the result is memoised and reused.
-This allows branched calculations to recombine
+the function is only evaluated once, and the result reused.
+This allows branched
-efficienctly.
-For example, the following Finboncci function definition will evaluate in linear time (proportional to
+calculations to recombine efficiently.
+For example, the following Fibonacci function definition will
- `n`).
+evaluate in linear time (proportional to `n`).

 ```python
 results = calc("""